Seedlings growing in plastic bottles and fruit containers to start a container garden

 The rustic look will grow you.

-No matter what type of gardening you do, you are likely to deal with pests at some point.
+No matter what type of gardening you do, you will deal with pests at some point.

 Neem oil has been my number one helper for pests and diseases.
 I was lucky enough to get these for $5 a bottle at my local Wal-Mart as part of an end-of-season sale, so definitely keep an eye out for seasonal deals.